AluBhorta/UCSPy-Engine/README.md

 ##### Soft Constraints

-The penalty for violation of a soft constraint once is shown in the square brackets.
+The Default penalty values for violation of a soft constraint once is shown in the square brackets.

 1. [0.9] Instructors should only take certain courses they are assigned to (I.assigned_course_idxs)